 Method 1: Lay the pants on a flat surface.
 The suspenders will attach to four buttons (two on the left and two on the right) via a "moustache" or "rabbit ear", which is simply a strip of leather or fabric with a buttonhole on either end.
 If the pants are pleated, the foremost button on each side should be placed on the inside waistband of the pants, directly above the pleat and about one inch down from the top.
 If the pants are not pleated, the buttons should go at the same place directly over the crease.
 Mark the spot the first button will go on each side with the chalk.
 Then take your tape measure or ruler and mark the spot the second button on each side should go.
 This should be about 2 ½ to 3 inches towards the side seam from the first button.

-Method 2: Since every body is different, this method allows you to determine exactly where the suspenders will look best on you.
+Method 2: Since everybody is different, this method allows you to determine exactly where the suspenders will look best on you.
 If following this approach, simply lay the suspenders over your shoulders and hold them over your torso while looking into a mirror.
 Adjust their position until you get exactly the look and position that you want and mark those spots.
-Check to be sure that they are both equidistant from the centerline of the pants.
-Then mark the button locations 2 ½ to 3 inches apart based on your personal preference.
+Check to be sure that they are both an equal distance from the centerline of the pants.
+Mark the button locations 2 ½ to 3 inches apart based on your personal preference.

-Holding the button in place, push the needle down through the fabric and then bring it up through one of the holes on the button.
+Holding the button in place, push the needle down through the fabric, and then bring it up through one of the holes on the button.
 Pull until the knotted end catches.
 To avoid the thread being visible on the outside of the pants, be sure to push the needle only part way through the waistband.
 Generally, there are two layers in the waistband: the waistband facing material and an interfacing layer along with the outer fabric.
-So push the needle through the waistband fabric and the interfacing layer only.
+Be sure to push the needle through the waistband fabric and the interfacing layer only.
 Making an X pattern, go down through the diagonally opposite hole and then back up through an adjacent hole.
-Repeat this seven to eight times per button.
+Repeat this step seven to eight times per button.
 Tie off the end of the thread with a double knot.
 Repeat for all six buttons and then you are done!
-A final option for adding buttons to pants if you don't want to take the pants to a tailor or use a needle and thread is to use a set of "no-sew" buttons, which are also sometimes called "bachelor buttons."
+A final option for adding buttons to pants, if you don't want to take the pants to a tailor, or use a needle and thread, is to use a set of "no-sew" buttons, which are also sometimes called "bachelor buttons."
 SuspenderStore carries bachelor buttons in two styles: permanent and moveable.

 At SuspenderStore, we believe suspenders are a statement of personal style and that one should not be limited in how one chooses to express that style.
 We particularly enjoy the following quote by Charles Tatum: